PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

 ## Summary

 **Flosha:** Above I tried to collect the most relevant ideas of the Gothic devs on their conception of the game; the concepts that they considered essential for what Gothic is, which was already "touted by insiders for its breakthrough concepts" in 1998.
+Many of the above statements may seem repetitive.
+But I decided to present them as such in order to emphasize that these were the primary aspects that they focused on and that their vision consisted of.
 Below I attempted to summarise the essential concepts behind Gothic based on our research and our own understanding as it has shaped over the years:

 (1) Story is defined as "the heart" of rpgs; as you are playing a role in a story (or "drama"), the rpg <em>has</em> to be story-driven and as it is a game it has to be driven <em>by</em> gameplay.